openrails/openrails/Source/Documentation/Manual/physics.rst

   when all the wheels of the rolling stock are perfectly aligned between the tracks).
 See the section below *Impact of superelevation*.

-The impact of wind resistance on curve friction is ignored.
+The impact of wind resistance on curve friction is calculated in the general calculations for Wind Resistance.

 Impact of Rigid Wheelbase
 -------------------------